A direct product theorem for quantum communication complexity with applications to device-independent cryptography: Introduction

-For the sake of concreteness, we analyze the parallel DIQKD protocol given by \cite{JMS17} under this leakage model, but in principle the same analysis could be applied to any DIQKD protocol that is based on a non-local game that has: (i) a product input distribution, and (ii) a common bit that Alice and Bob can ideally both know given their outputs $a$ and $b$, and both parties' inputs $x$ and $y$ (and this bit is their shared key).
-Using case (i) of Theorem \ref{thm:dpt}, we prove the following theorem. \begin{restatable}{theorem}{qkd} There are universal constants $0 < \delta_0 < 1$ and $0 < c_0 < 1$ such that for any $0 \leq \delta \leq \delta_0$, and $0 \leq c \leq c_0$, if the \cite{JMS17} DIQKD protocol (given in Protocol \ref{prot:QKD}) is carried out with boxes that play $n$ copies of the Magic Square game $\delta$-noisily, it is possible to extract $r(\delta,c)n$ bits of secret key in the interactive leakage model, with the total communication between Alice, Bob and Eve's boxes being $cn$ bits, for some $r(\delta,c) > 0$. \end{restatable}
+For the sake of concreteness, we analyze the parallel DIQKD protocol given by \cite{JMS17}, based on the Magic Square non-local game, under this leakage model, but in principle the same analysis could be applied to any DIQKD protocol that is based on a non-local game that has: (i) a product input distribution, and (ii) a common bit that Alice and Bob can ideally both know given their outputs $a$ and $b$, and both parties' inputs $x$ and $y$ (and this bit is their shared key).
+Using case (i) of Theorem \ref{thm:dpt}, we prove the following theorem. \begin{restatable}{theorem}{qkd} If the \cite{JMS17} DIQKD protocol (given in Protocol \ref{prot:QKD}) is carried out with boxes that are compatible with $n$ parallel copies of the Magic Square game, and have at most $\delta$ noise in the honest case, for $n = \Omega\left(\frac{1}{\delta^2\alpha\gamma}\log(1/\lambda)\right)$, it is possible to extract $r^{\mathrm{QKD}}_{\mathrm{par}}(\delta,c)n - \log(1/\lambda) - O(1)$ bits of secret key that are $\lambda$-secure, in the interactive leakage model, with the total communication between Alice, Bob and Eve's boxes being $cn$ bits, for